myHandiQR myHandiQR

 Your child understood, from the very first day.

-Teacher, AESH (a teaching assistant for students with disabilities, in France), club leader, babysitter, the grandma who looks after them on Wednesdays, the friend's parent inviting them to a birthday party.
+Teacher, AESH (teaching assistant for students with disabilities, in France), activity leader, babysitter, grandma who watches on Wednesdays, the parent of a friend who invites to a birthday party.
 You write your child's profile once, in your own words.
-When a technical term stops the reader, the AI explains it in one click, tailored to who is reading.
+When a technical word confuses the reader, myHandiQR explains it in one click, adapted to whoever is reading.

 The pain point